MeldCE/skemer/README.md

 -   `doc` **[string]** A String giving information on the parameter
 -   `noDocDig` **[boolean]** If set and the variable is an object, buildJsDoc will not document the parameters of the object
+-   `type` **[string or  or Array&lt;Object&gt;]** The value type of the parameter expected
+-   `types` **[Array&lt;Object&gt;]** An Array or Object of Objects containing the details of the values expected
 -   `values` **[Array&lt;Any&gt;]** Specifies the possible values for strings, numbers and dates
 -   `multiple` **[boolean]** Whether or not multiple values (stored in an array) are allowed.
-Can be a boolean, or a number (the number of values that the parameter must have, or an array containing the minimum number of values and teh maximum number of values.
+Can be a boolean, or a number (the number of values that the parameter must have, or an array containing the minimum number of values and the maximum number of values.
--   `object` **[boolean]** If multiple is true object is true, will force values to be stored in an object - appending will not work.
+-   `object` **[boolean]** If multiple is true object is true, will force values to be stored in an object.
 If multiple is true and object is false, the key will be ignored and the values will be stored in an array
 -   `regex` **[RegExp]** A regular expression to validate a String value
 -   `min` **[number or date]** The minimum number, string length or number of Array elements required